-Korean Haejangguk is excellent for starters to cure a hangover.
+Korean Haejangguk (해장국) literally means hangover soup, and that’s exactly what it’s for.
 Sogogi Haejangguk uses sliced beef rather than shredded meat.
 Despite how spicy it is, the taste is robust.
-Pig spine Haejangguk, a favorite soup of millions of Koreans, is a relative of Ghamja tang (potato stew).
+Pig spine Haejangguk, a favorite soup of millions of Koreans, is a relative of Gamja Tang (감자탕), or Korean potato stew.

-- Hwangtae Haejangguk: a simple soup that includes dried pollack, a typical Korean fish.
+- Hwangtae Haejangguk (황태해장국) is a simple soup that includes dried pollack, a typical Korean fish.

-- Sunji Haejangguk: the most popular hangover soup, contains congealed pig or cow blood.
+- Sunji Haejangguk (순지해장국) is the most popular hangover soup, contains congealed pig or cow blood.
 First-time users often experience an increase in energy.
 Pay attention to the yang variation (meaning tripe or cow stomach).

 Korean Dramas And Drinking Culture In Korea

 Every Korean Drama has a drinking scene involving soju, whether it is consumed alone or with friends and coworkers.
 Soju is preferred by 70% of consumers, who put beer (22%) ahead of wine and other spirits.

 Korean dramas show that once you are 19, you may legally purchase and consume alcohol (beer, wine, and spirits) in Korea.
 There is no time nor place limits on the sale of alcohol.
 In pubs and karaoke rooms, soju is freely consumed, but one must be ready for the subsequent embarrassing singing.

 After a hard day at work, it’s also the go-to beverage for relaxing in the pojangmachas (outdoor tents).
 Many office workers in South Korea choose soju as a stress-relieving shot, as shown in the dramas.
 Soju is non-verbal, non-judgmental, and non-aggressive.